douglasgscofield/fastrank/README.md

 ### Initial results with `fastrank_numeric_average`

-Well my initial implementation using my own quicksort and restricting the interfac to a specific input type and specific ties meothd is complete and the first benchmark results are in.
+Well my initial implementation using my own quicksort and restricting the interface to a specific input type and specific ties method is complete and the first benchmark results are in.
 Bummer, it is not yet faster than calling `.Internal(rank(...))`.

 * It seems in relative terms that `fastrank` is faster than `.Internal(rank())` (or at least slows down less) when there are ties in the data, see contrast between results with `xx` which can have ties, and `yy` which essentially cannot.
 * Note the error by failing to make `xx` be numeric